The Immutable, Unchanging Rules of Civilization

 MegaGames are run by the Control Team.
 Members of Control will manage the various aspects of the game, including the God Emperor himself.
 If you have any questions, or need assistance, please find a member of Control.

 As with any MegaGame, the actions of the players can alter this timeline.
-Note that we will not break for lunch.
-Players are expected to manage lunch on their own, so please come prepared.
-The game will not stop for lunch!
+Note that we will not break for meals.
+Players are expected to manage food on their own, so please be prepared.
+The game will not have any breaks for the duration!

-10:30 AM: Round 1 will begin.
-God Emperor is played over the course of 10 rounds (representing a month of time in-game).
-Each round is 30 minutes, but round 1 will be allotted extra time as players learn the game.
+9:30 AM: Round 1 will begin.
+God Emperor is played over the course of 10 rounds of 30 minutes each (representing a month of time in-game).
+Note that the 30 minute time limit is a hard and fast rule, and the game is on a firm timetable.

 Each round takes a month of time in-game.
 Each round is broken up into five phases.